wannabewayno/instant-mvc/README.md

 ##### Defining a route
-You define a route as a key:value pair that takes on the form: `<route path>:<method>` Defining a 'GET' route at '/api/posts' would look like: `'/api/posts':'GET'`
+You define a route as a key:value pair that takes on the form: `<route path>:<method>` Defining a 'GET' method at '/api/posts' would look like: `'/api/posts':'GET'`

 ##### multiple methods to a route
 For multiple methods, use an array: `'/api/posts':['GET','POST','DELETE']`